magento/devdocs/src/guides/v2.4/install-gde/prereq/php-settings.md

    Magento 2.1 and later use PHP code comments for code generation.

 {:.bs-callout-info}
-To avoid issues during installation and upgrade, we strongly recommend you apply the same PHP settings to both the PHP command-line configuration and the PHP web server plug-in's configuration.
+To avoid issues during installation and upgrade, we strongly recommend you apply the same PHP settings to both the PHP command-line configuration and the PHP web server plug-in configuration.
 For more information, see the next section.

 ## Step 1: Find PHP configuration files {#php-required-find}